2mas/SelectNextOccurrence/README.md

 ### Options
 - Toggle case-sensitive search by using the "Match case" setting from the find-dialog (Ctrl+F)
+- Toggle match-whole word search by using the "Match whole word" setting from the find-dialog (Ctrl+F)
 - Deactivate Alt-Clicking to add carets in options-dialog

 ![Select Next Occurrence Options dialog](settings.png)